Imagine you are visiting any random website for the first time as a user and it’ll impress you within 5-10 seconds.

 Choose a particular color palette and stick to it.
 Adobe color is perfect for this purpose.

 It is the most powerful way of communication.
 Make sure your typography fits your content or message you want to convey.
-Use simple font and decent color to display texts on your websites.
+Use a simple font and decent color to display texts on your websites.

 For example, using a font such as Times New Roman or Arial on a white or light background in a black color appears more readable as compare to decorative fonts with a colored background.